doyougnu/ghc-proposals/proposals/0000-unstable-runtime-rep.md

 give a couple of examples and regard that as the specification!
 The examples should illustrate and elucidate a clearly-articulated specification that covers the general case.

-## Examples

-This section illustrates the specification through the use of examples of the language change proposed.
-It is best to exemplify each point made in the specification, though perhaps one example can cover several points.
-Contrived examples are OK here.
-If the Motivation section describes something that is hard to do without this proposal, this is a good place to show how easy that thing is to do with the proposal.

 ## Effect and Interactions